cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 USER 26
 ```

-So we update, and we install the target package.
+So we update, and then install the target package.
 It's really important to keep the last two lines
-where we set the user 26, which is the `postgres` user.
+where we set the user to 26, which is the `postgres` user.

 Then we can build the image: